zak-510/Candidate-Recommendation-Engine/README.md

 # Candidate Recommendation Engine

-Streamline your recruitment process with an AI-powered tool that matches candidates to job requirements.
 Instead of manually reviewing resumes, this application analyzes and ranks candidates based on how well their qualifications align with your job description.

 ## What It Does